pinecone-io/go-pinecone/README.md

 }
 ```

 You can also create `sparse` only serverless indexes.
 These indexes enable direct indexing and retrieval of sparse vectors, supporting traditional methods like BM25 and learned sparse models such as [pinecone-sparse-english-v0](https://docs.pinecone.io/models/pinecone-sparse-english-v0).
-A `sparse` index must have a distance metric of `dotproduct` and does not require a specified dimension:
+A `sparse` index must have a distance metric of `dotproduct` and does not require a specified dimension. `dotproduct` will be defaulted for sparse indexes when
+a Metric is not provided:

 ```go
 package main